opengeospatial/ogcapi-records/README.md

 A record collection is an object that provides information about and access to a set of related records.
 Such a collection of records is also referred to as a catalog.

-The `Catalog` common component [extends](http://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/collection.yaml) the information defined for a collection by [OGC API - Features - Part 1: Core](https://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/collection.yaml) to:
+The `Catalog` component [extends](http://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/collection.yaml) the information defined for a collection by [OGC API - Features - Part 1: Core](https://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/collection.yaml) to:

 * include additional metadata to enhanced the description of a catalog
 * and, to provide links for accessing the records of the catalog.